ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 ## [From _Bedford inquirer._](https://chroniclingamerica.loc.gov/lccn/sn83032006/1869-10-29/ed-1/seq-4)

 #### 1869-10-29 &middot; Bedford, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ago happening to lit at churcb, in a pew ad­
+joining one in which sat a young lady for
+whom he conceived a sudden and violent at­
+tachment. was desirous of entering into a
+Courtship on the spot, but the place not being
+suitable for a formal declaration, the case
+suggesting the following plan.
+He politely
+handed his fair neighbors Bible opened, with
+a pin tock in the following text: Second
 Epistle of John, verse s—&quot;And I beseech
 thee, not as though I wrote a new command­
 ment unto thee, but that which we had from